josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🩺_presenting_complaint.md

 # 🩺 Presenting Complaint
-**First created:** 2026-09-07 | **Last updated:** 2026-09-11
+**First created:** 2026-09-07 | **Last updated:** 2026-09-14
 *The immediate Army collective-training dispute: what is reported, what remains uncertain, and why a small saving raises a larger readiness question.*

 ---

 ## 🩺 Presenting Complaint

-In September 2026, reporting indicated that the British Army had been required to find approximately **£30 million in savings**, with major collective-training activity involving UK-based units among the expenditure being curtailed.
+In September 2026, reporting indicated that the British Army was seeking approximately **£30 million in in-year savings**, with major collective-training activity involving UK-based units among the expenditure being curtailed.

 *The Times* reported restrictions affecting major exercises involving more than approximately 90 personnel, while units preparing for deployment, held at readiness or performing rapid-response functions would continue training.
 The Royal Navy and Royal Air Force were also reported to be making reductions, but on a smaller or differently structured basis.